 Translation is a complex linguistic process.
 Its aim is to provide a comprehensible text in a foreign language.
 Quality is probably the most complex variable in this process.
-While specifying the cost or measuring the speed of translating a document is trivial, assessing the quality of a translated document is much more difficult.
+While specifying the cost or measuring the speed of translation is trivial, assessing the quality is much more difficult.
 It is also an expensive process since automated metrics are not yet fully reliable.

 The use cases illustrate examples of Quality Evaluation strategies implemented by members and non-members using TAUS resources.